justeat/JustEat.Native.RecruitmentTest/TechTest.md

 # **Native Apps - Technical Test**

 Thank you for taking the time to do our technical test.
 It should take between 2 and 3 hours to complete - depending on deep you want to go with the tools and the setup.
-It consists of three parts:
+It consists of two parts:

 * Coding

-* Distributed systems

 * [Technical questions](Senior.Developer.Questions.md)